joko-wandiro/mariani/README.md

 # Wordpress Theme - Mariani

-Camera Slideshow is Responsive Theme for Blog ( Profile, Business and Corporate ).
+Mariani Theme is Responsive Theme for Blog ( Profile, Business and Corporate ).

 How to Install it to your Wordpress Site:
 * Extract zip Package.